API authentication¶

 appsettings.jsonunderAzureAd:ClientIdandAzureAd:Audience.
 If you don't have them, see Create Entra App Registrations for where they came from.

-Step 1: Register the calling app¶
+Register the calling app¶

 - Sign in to the Entra admin center.